 - Comes in a huge variety of different colours and patterns.

-We recommend this 500 pack of regular white-on-the-back kami by Aitoh.
-If you’re looking for duo kami this 500 pack of 50 different colours by Jong Ie Nara is excellent as well.
+We recommend this 500-pack of regular white-on-the-back kami by Aitoh.
+If you’re looking for duo kami, this 200-pack of 10 different colors by Jong Ie Nara is also excellent.

 If you’re interested in folding kusudamas Ekaterina Lukasheva (a master kusudama designer) recommends this package of 1,024 sheets with a gradient pattern.
-The paper is excellent quality and there’s 32 sheets of 32 different colours which is perfect for folding kusudamas that use 30 sheets of paper.
+The paper is of excellent quality, and there are 32 sheets of 32 different colors, which is perfect for folding kusudamas that use 30 sheets of paper.

 This is probably the most versatile kind of origami paper.
 It’s made in Japan and also quite famous.
-Tant paper can be used to fold pretty much anything from simple models to complex ones.
+Tant paper can be used to fold pretty much anything, from simple models to complex ones.
 It’s a stiff paper with a very delicately textured surface.
 The paper is pretty thin, around 70 to 80 gsm.
-It always comes in a single colour, the same on both sides and there are lots of colour options.
+It always comes in a single color, the same on both sides, and there are lots of color options.

 - This paper is quite flexible and holds creases and shapes very well.

-- Theres a huge amount of different colour options available and the colour doesn’t fade over time.
+- There’s a huge amount of different color options available, and the color doesn’t fade over time.

-- It’s very easy to colour one side of the paper with ink or paint.
+- It’s very easy to color one side of the paper with ink or paint.

 - Tant paper comes in a wide variety of different sizes.
 7.5cm x 7.5cm to as big as 110cm x 80cm.